 Whether you are employed by a company that offers retirement benefits or self-employed with an individual plan, here’s what you need to know so you can maximize the earning potential of your account.
 The more you’re able to save and contribute each year increases the capital your plan has to reinvest to earn the income you need to retire in comfort.

 Traditional and Roth IRAs

 The deadline to open a SIMPLE IRA is October 1 in the current year.
-You’ve missed that date for 2019.
-But, you still have a bit of time to contribute to the plan to count for this year if you established one in time.
+You’ve missed that date for 2020.
+However, if you already have one, you still have time to make contributions to your plan.

 - Employee compensation deferrals can be made no later than December 31.

 - Employer contributions must be made by the date of filing your return.
 If you filed an extension, the employer portion can be extended, as well, but must be made before the date the return is filed.

 - Employees can contribute up to $13,500 for this year (or $16,500 if you’re 50 or older).

 - The employer portion is limited to 1-3 percent of an employee’s annual compensation.

 - All employee contributions made by the business are tax deductible on your business’s tax return.